gloveboxes/contoso-sales-azure-openai-assistant/docs/docs/index.md

 ## The Contoso Sales Assistant Source Code

-The demo source code is available in the [Contoso Sales Assistant built with the Azure OpenAI Assistant API and Chainlit](https://github.com/gloveboxes/contoso-sales-azure-openai-assistant) repository.
+The source code is available in the [Contoso Sales Assistant built with the Azure OpenAI Assistant API and Chainlit](https://github.com/gloveboxes/contoso-sales-azure-openai-assistant) repository.